JacekRoszak/HelpDeskApp/README.md

 Devise with two factor for Users.
 Hotwire and stimulus for broadcasting requests.
 Redis and Sidekiq for background jobs.
-I used albo Sengrida and Slim.
+I used Sengrid and Slim.

+There is a seed in db that will provide you with some sample data.